lizhengwei1992/Fast_Portrait_Segmentation/README.md

 # Fast_Portrait_Segmentation
 Fast (aimed to "real time") Portrait Segmentation at mobile phone

-This project is not normal semantic segmentation but focus on **real-time protrait segmentation**, I hope to find a effcient network which can run on **mobile phone**.
+This project is not normal semantic segmentation but focus on **real-time protrait segmentation**.All the experimentals works with **pytorch**.

+I hope to find a effcient network which can run on **mobile phone**.
 Currently, successfull application of person body/protrait segmentation can be find in APP like **SNOW**&**B612**, whose technology is proposed by a Korea company [Nalbi](https://www.nalbi.ai/).
-All the experimentals works with **pytorch**.

 # Models